 When it binds to opioid receptors, it also has other effects on the central nervous system.
 For example, it slows down respiration and heart rate, which can lead to a fatal overdose.
-For this reason, generally OxyContin is for patients who are already opioid-tolerant, This means they have taken other opioids that have given them a tolerance to the effects of this class of drugs.
+For this reason, generally, OxyContin is for patients who are already opioid-tolerant.
+This means they have taken other opioids that have given them tolerance to the effects of this class of drugs.

 Along with addiction, OxyContin can also create physical dependence.
 This means that a person’s body becomes dependent on the presence of the opioids, and if they stop taking them suddenly, they will go through withdrawal.

-No matter whether someone is taking generic OxyContin or brand name OxyContin, there are many risks associated with this powerful opioid.
+No matter whether someone is taking generic oxycodone or brand-name OxyContin, there are many risks associated with this powerful opioid.
 Some of these risks include respiratory depression, addiction, dependence and even death.

-This drug is intended for use in opioid-tolerance patients with severe pain that can’t be managed with the use of other drugs.
+This drug is intended for use in opioid-tolerant patients with severe pain that can’t be managed with the use of other drugs.

-Never take it in any way other than how your physician instructs you, and it is illegal to take it without a physician because it’s considered a controlled substance in the U.S.
+Never take it in any way other than how your physician instructs you.
+It is illegal to take it without a physician because it’s considered a controlled substance in the U.S.